Best Restaurants and Bars Near Lumen Field and T-Mobile Park

-Okay, so the 2022 Seahawks season isn’t augured to be one for the ages.
-At least the food inside Lumen Field and neighboring T-Mobile Park gets better every year.
+Okay, so the Seahawks season has had some surprising twists.
+But the food inside Lumen Field and neighboring T-Mobile Park gets better every year.
 Meanwhile, a host of bars and restaurants around the stadiums beckon to anybody looking to meet up with a group, or just avoid paying $20 for a Bud Light and some loaded fries.

 Most game-oriented destinations lie north of the stadiums in Pioneer Square.
 To the south, in SoDo, sandwiches and pizza balance out the preponderance of fast food chains.
 Some people prefer arriving through Chinatown–International District, to the east.
 Navigating the train track tangle that separates the dumplings from the defensive tackles can be a pain, but a wealth of great food awaits, depending on how far you want to walk.